-Miss BumBum Suzy Cortez Spreads Her Legs In A Dominatrix-Inspired Ensemble
+Suzy Cortez Sizzles In A Dominatrix-Inspired Ensemble

 Suzy first found fame after winning the Brazilian Miss BumBum contest in 2015.
 The competition seeks to find the best derriere in the country, and Suzy beat out 500 applicants to win the top prize.
 Though her star asset might not be showcased in her most recent picture, it's likely that her fans will certainly not mind.

-In the picture, Suzy wears a leather bra with metal clasps.
-The bra also has a halter component that wraps around her neck.
-The halter neck is decorated with silver chains, adding to the dominatrix vibes of the ensemble.
+In the picture, Suzy wore a leather bra with metal clasps.
+The bra also had a halter component that wrapped around her neck.
+The halter neck was decorated with silver chains, adding to the dominatrix vibes of the ensemble.

-The halter extends just under the bra, where two leather straps wrap around the top of her rib cage.
+The halter extended just under the bra, where two leather straps wrapped around the top of her rib cage.

-Suzy wears a pair of matching black panties, though it is partially concealed by a pair of high-waisted fishnet stockings.
+Suzy wore a pair of matching black panties, though they were partially concealed by a pair of high-waisted fishnet stockings.
 Suzy completed the look with a fur stole that she wrapped around her thighs.
-Her legs are elongated with a pair of black peep-toe pumps.
+Her legs were elongated with a pair of black peep-toe pumps.

 "OMG," wrote one user, with the heart-eyes face.